Devnadish/CV_next/posts/armutilanguage.md

 ---
-title: "Multilingual Support"
+title: 'Multilingual Support'
-subtitle: "Multilingual Support for Your Web App"
+subtitle: 'Multilingual Support for Your Web App'
-date: "2020-12-22"
+date: '2020-12-22'
 ---

 ## Multilingual Support for Your Web App